raddaoui/osic-ref-impl/documents/osa-refimpl-deploy.md

     cp /var/lib/lxc/osic-prep/rootfs/root/osic-prep-ansible/hosts /opt/osic-ref-impl/playbooks/inventory/inventory/static-inventory.yml

-#### configure Network for deployment host

-Move to the playbooks directory from the osic-ref-impl root directory:

-    cd /opt/osic-ref-impl/playbooks

-Configure networking on the deployment host to have an interface on the same network allocated for container management.
-This interface will be used to connect and manage all target hosts and their hosted containers that will be created later by OSA.

-    ansible-playbook -i inventory/static-inventory.yml create-network-interfaces.yml -e "target=deploy"

 Prepare target hosts
 -----------------------

 #### Configuring the operating system

+Move to the playbooks directory from the osic-ref-impl root directory:

+    cd /opt/osic-ref-impl/playbooks

 Install software packages and load necessary dynamic kernel modules for networking:

     ansible-playbook -i inventory/static-inventory.yml bootstrap.yml

-#### configure Network for target hosts
+#### configure Network for target hosts (deployment included)

 Setup bonded interfaces and add bridges to target hosts to separate different traffics in vlans.

+Deployment host should have an interface on the same network allocated for container management.
+This interface will be used to connect and manage all target hosts and their hosted containers that will be created later by OSA.

     ansible-playbook -i inventory/static-inventory.yml create-network-interfaces.yml -e "target=all"

-This command will reboot servers once it finish configurations!
+This command will reboot servers once it finishes configurations!

 #### Setting up storage devices.